 It’s also important to be on the lookout for indicators that something is off.
 If a product is making a strange noise, is producing smoke, or has an unusual smell, then there’s a chance there could be an issue with the product.

 Unfortunately, you may not always catch the issue before using the product.
 If a product has injured you, then you can fight for your rights.
-An Atlanta product liability lawyer from Bey & Associates, LLC will go over your rights as a consumer and help you get the justice you deserve.
+A defective product lawyer from Bey & Associates, LLC will go over your rights as a consumer and help you get the justice you deserve.

 Product Liability Laws in Georgia